lcubrilo/Brillo/ProbostatShowcaseNotebook.md

     ['Probostat']

+### Some questions
+If not interested, feel free to skip

 **Question 1: Why does `tellMeFiles()` now give us one file** (named 'Probostat') **; when we loaded 4?**
 *Answer 1*